TodoLodo/COMP1000-Hallelujah/docs/EXPLANATION.md

 3. **`getUserInput()`**: Handles user movement commands and updates the player's position.
 4. **`breakFloor()`**: Randomly collapses a floor grid after each player movement.
 5. **`winOrLose()`**: Determines the game's end condition based on the player's actions and map state.

 ---
-Here’s an elaborated **Pre-thinking and Design Decisions** section based on the logics and ideas you shared:

----